 Note that the boundary of safe performance is rarely easy to define before the accident, and it can move over time due to changes in the organization.

 This “drift into failure” tends to be a slow process, with multiple steps which occur over an extended period.
 Each step is usually small so can go unnoticed, and no significant problems are noticed until it’s too late.
 Safety researcher Barry Turner refers to the concept of the incubation period, during which latent errors accumulate [Turner 1978].
 The drift is not caused by people’s evil desires to generate accidents, or to lack of attention or of knowledge; it is a natural phenomenon that affects all types of systems.

 The acceptable (safe) performance boundary can move over time, in response to outside events.
-This is a feature of adaptive systems (note that pretty much all large systems are adaptive, because with an evolving environment, any system which does not adapt will eventually fail and die).
+This is a feature of adaptive systems (note that pretty much all large systems are adaptive, because in an evolving environment, any system which does not adapt will eventually fail and die).
 For instance, major accidents tend to lead to a push that (temporarily) increases safety margins, and the introduction of new technologies can either increase or decrease the safety margin.

 The drift into failure model highlights the importance of a system’s history in explaining why people work as they do, what they believe is important for safety, and which pressures can progressively erode safety.
 The model helps see safety as a control problem, where the underlying dynamics are very slow but also very powerful, and difficult to manage.